SMART on FHIR

 In the case of system applications, there are no user credentials on which to authenticate, and thus a form of cryptography is required.

-A JSON Web Token (JWT) is used for authenticating a system application in the Veradigm and Altera FHIR API.
+A JSON Web Token (JWT) is used for authenticating a system application in the Veradigm FHIR API.
 In these types of authentication systems, there are two constraints on which the systems are trying to match:

 • Establish the identity of the caller